U.S. News Rankings

 |Ranking score and category|

 Colby College is a private institution that was founded in 1813.
-It has a total undergraduate enrollment of 1,815, its setting is rural, and the campus size is 714 acres.
+It has a total undergraduate enrollment of 1,863, its setting is rural, and the campus size is 714 acres.
 It utilizes a 4-1-4-based academic calendar.
-Colby College's ranking in the 2013 edition of Best Colleges is National Liberal Arts Colleges, 18.
-Its comprehensive cost is $55,700 (2012-13).
+Colby College's ranking in the 2014 edition of Best Colleges is National Liberal Arts Colleges, 22.
+Its tuition and fees are $45,760 (2013-14).

-Colby has more than 50 majors across its 30 or so academic departments.
-The most popular majors are biology, economics, English, history, international studies, government, and mathematics.
-Colby’s 4-1-4 academic features the Jan Plan, a four-week term during which students can pursue an internship, independent study, or focused course work.
-Past Jan Plan projects have included a Maine Jewish History research project and an internship at Sotheby’s in New York.
+Colby has more than 50 majors across more than 20 academic departments.
+The most popular majors are biology, economics, English, history, global studies, government and psychology.
+Colby’s 4-1-4 academic calendar features the Jan Plan, a four-week term during which students can pursue an internship, independent study or focused course work.
+Past Jan Plan projects have included a Maine Jewish History research project and an internship with the Department of Justice.
 More than two-thirds of students study abroad, and Colby runs its own programs in Dijon, France; Salamanca, Spain; and St. Petersburg, Russia.
-Notable alumni include TV personality Billy Bush and senior advisor to President Obama Pete Rouse.
+Notable alumni include TV personality Billy Bush and counselor to President Obama Pete Rouse.

 |School mission and unique qualities (as provided by the school):|

-Celebrating its 200th anniversary in 2013, Colby is not resting on its tradition of academic excellence but is looking forward, improving and expanding resources and opportunities for students.
+Colby celebrated its 200th anniversary in 2013, but the college is not resting on its long tradition of academic excellence - looking forward, it is improving and expanding resources and opportunities for students.
 The 2013-14 year will see the addition of several new faculty members, the opening of the Alfond-Lunder Pavilion in the Colby College Museum of Art, and the final stages of construction on a new science building.
 In 2013 Colby became the fourth college or university in the country to achieve carbon neutrality, (www.colby.edu/carbonneutral) reinforcing its standing as a national leader in sustainability and environmental education.
 Colby launched a successful partnership with Bigelow Laboratory for Ocean Sciences and sent its first group of students to work alongside research scientists at the lab in East Boothbay, Maine.
 Colby students in all disciplines - not just the sciences - take advantage of research opportunities and enjoy close collaborate with professors that often results in coauthoring peer-reviewed articles or presenting research together at conferences.
-Rigorous academic coursework during spring and fall semesters at Colby is punctuated by focused and independent study during Colby's Jan Plan, giving students opportunities to indulge their intellectual curiosity.
+Rigorous academic coursework during spring and fall semesters is punctuated by focused and independent study during Colby's Jan Plan, which gives students unique opportunities to indulge their intellectual curiosity.
 Co-curricular and campus life programs, beginning with orientation and continuing all four years with the Colby 360 plan, optimize learning opportunities in student life.
 Increasingly the Colby community reflects the diversity of the nation and the world, helping graduates acquire the abilities and experience to thrive in the multicultural 21st-century world.
 The Colby Connect program uses a four-year sequence of activities to prepare students for careers and advanced study.
 And the Colby Alumni Network provides resources to help graduates as they set out to make a profound impact on the world.
 As of June 30, 2012, 82 percent of the Class of 2012 was employed, was admitted to grad school, or had received full-time fellowships.
 The College remains committed to its policy of replacing institutional loans in financial aid packages with grants that don't have to be repaid - part of its longstanding commitment to accessibility for the most qualified applicants.

 |School type||private, coed college|

 When applying to Colby College, it's important to note the application deadline is January 1, and the early decision deadline is November 15.
 Scores for either the ACT or SAT test are due March 1.
-It is more selective, with an acceptance rate of 29.4 percent.
+It is most selective, with an acceptance rate of 29 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.